Steven Bach

-Steven Bach (April 29, 1938 – March 25, 2009) was an American writer and lecturer on film and a former senior vice-president and head of worldwide productions for United Artists studios.
+Steven Bach (April 29, 1938 – March 25, 2009) was an American writer and lecturer on film and a former senior vice-president and head of worldwide productions for United Artists.

 Career

-Starting out at Pantheon Films he worked on The Parallax View and the original The Taking of Pelham One Two Three, going on to produce Mr. Billion and Butch and Sundance: The Early Days.
-Moving on to United Artists he was responsible for highly successful films like Rich Kids, Wanda Nevada, Cuba, Roller Boogie, Those Lips, Those Eyes, Stardust Memories, and Eye of the Needle.
+Starting out at Pantheon Films, he worked on The Parallax View and the original The Taking of Pelham One Two Three, going on to produce Mr. Billion and Butch and Sundance: The Early Days.
+Moving on to United Artists, he was responsible for highly successful films like Rich Kids, Wanda Nevada, Cuba, Roller Boogie, Those Lips, Those Eyes, Stardust Memories, and Eye of the Needle.

 However, he was also closely involved in the troublesome production and release of Heaven's Gate (1980).
 He wrote a book about the ordeal, called Final Cut: Art, Money, and Ego in the Making of Heaven's Gate, the Film That Sank United Artists, where, according to the LA Times, he "was unsparing about his own failures, and those of Cimino, who, by the end of the first six days of shooting, was five days behind schedule and had spent almost a million dollars on 1 1/2 minutes of film."
 United Artists was sold to MGM while Heaven's Gate was being shown at the Cannes Film Festival.